Skechers GoRun Vortex Reviewed & Tested in 2023 Review Facts

 As a neutral trainer, the Skechers GoRun Vortex isn't going to keep you from overpronating.
 Make sure you're aware of what your foot does as you move forward before settling on a shoe.
 If you run in the wrong type of shoe, that could be a recipe for injury.
 You want to make sure you've got the right amount of cushioning, protection, and the right amount of stability.

 The Skechers GoRun Vortex doesn't have the traditional corrective features seen in a stability shoe, but you're not going to feel unstable in it either.
 The upper hugs the foot nicely so you'll feel ready to run forward.
 The outsole with its Resagrip material provides enough grip so you're not going to feel unsteady in rainy weather.
 The midsole Goga Mat cushion also provides a generously padded platform which is soft but not overly so so you don't just melt into the shoe.

 The Skechers GoRun Vortex has a 10mm drop.
 It's about average.
 Despite the average drop, the shoe still manages to provide a nice ride.
 It's not a shoe that favors the heel area so even with a fairly slanted angle you can feel comfortable landing on the midfoot or forefoot.
-The Goga Mat cushion is also pretty soft so there's a bit of give when you sink your foot into the shoe.
+The Goga Mat cushion is also pretty soft so there's a bit of giving when you sink your foot into the shoe.
 You'll still feel stable, but you'll get closer to the ground when wearing the Vortex.

 Key Features Of Skechers GoRun Vortex